 When Will the State Enforce the Law?

-The law is vague and most likely if you are carrying a large knife or butterfly knife around, you won’t be bothered by the police.
-It is only once you have committed a crime with a “dangerous weapon” that the prosecution would tack on illegal possession or carry charges as a way to keep you off the street for a longer period of time.
+Typically, it is only once you have committed a crime with a “dangerous weapon” that the prosecution would tack on illegal possession or carry charges as a way to keep you off the street for a longer period of time.

 For example, talking to someone who has a restraining order on you is illegal but talking to someone who has a restraining order on you while you have a knife that is not a pocketknife on you is a class C Felony.
 However, this makes sense doesn’t it?
 You should not be talking to that person in the first place, and certainly not while carrying a knife that could be used as a weapon.